MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Masking noise performance

 \subsection{Masking}

-In the case of masking, analysis was performed using 3 basic types of mask (Fig. 10): equatorial, polar and random masks.
+In the case of masking, analysis was performed using 3 basic types of mask (Fig. 12): equatorial, polar and random masks.
 In the masked case differences are found as would be expected; the pole problem particularly affects the power at around $l=2$ by boosting it significantly.
 Focussing on the no-tensors maps, at multipoles higher than $l\sim10$ MasQU performs considerably better than the raw pseudo-$C_l$ calculations for masked HEALPix schemes, by about 1 to 3 orders of magnitude; in most models gravitational lensing rather than primordial modes dominate the foreground polarization from $l\sim150$, meaning we have a large $l$-range where MasQU is advantageous for calculating $B$-modes.
 The smoothness of the masked calculations is in contrast to that of underlying functional discontinuities.
-The effect of a shelf discontinuity itself is shown in Fig. 12.
+The effect of a shelf discontinuity itself is shown in Fig. 14.
 As expected (since the underlying approximation to the signal is an interpolating polynomial), the software actually performs worse with a larger stencil when in the presence of a discontinuity.
 For the CMB, discontinuities will mostly be contibuted by point sources on the sky; these will need to be masked away using a source catalogue.
 By extension, the software could be used as a tool to search for discontinuities, as discussed in [31].